-The Office of Student Affairs works closely with the Academic Support Center and Disability Support Services on main campus to coordinate a variety of services for students with disabilities.
+The Office of Student Affairs works closely with the Academic Support and Access Center on main campus to coordinate a variety of services for students with disabilities.
 Services vary according to the type and level of impairment experienced by each student.
 To ensure that appropriate accommodations are received in a timely manner, students should follow the following general procedure in their request for accommodations:

-- Contact Kathy Schwartz at the Academic Support Center (for ADHD/learning disabilities) or Joanne Benica at Disability Support Services (other disabilities) to meet with them and discuss your request for accommodations.
+- Contact Deborah Demille-Wagman at the Academic Support and Access Center to meet with her and discuss your request for accommodations.
 Students seeking accommodations will be asked to fill out paperwork and/or provide documentation of their disability.
-For more information on guidelines for documentation of learning disabilities, please check HERE; for more information on guidelines for documentation of other disabilities, please check HERE.
+For more information on guidelines for documentation of disabilities, please see HERE.

-- ASC or DSS will recommend a plan of accommodation based on evaluation of documentation provided and discussion with students.
-The recommended accommodations will be forwarded to Myra Wilder, Assistant Director of Student Affairs, at the Office of Student Affairs, who is responsible for implementing accommodations for law students with disabilities.
+- Academic Support and Access Center will recommend a plan of accommodation based on evaluation of documentation provided and discussion with students.
+The recommended accommodations will be forwarded to Anita Padmanabhan, Assistant Director of Student Affairs, who is responsible for implementing accommodations for law students with disabilities.